valence-labs/openQDC/docs/index.md

 ## Compatibilities

-OpenQDC is compatible with Python >= 3.8 and is tested on Linux, MacOS.
+OpenQDC is compatible with Python >= 3.8 and is tested on Linux, MacOS and Windows.